What is PegIntron?

 worsening liver symptoms - swelling around your midsection, nausea, diarrhea, loss of appetite, confusion, drowsiness, yellowing of the skin or eyes, loss of consciousness.

 Combination treatment with PegIntron and ribavirin can affect growth in children.
 Tell your doctor if you think your child is not growing at a normal rate while using this combination.

 Common PegIntron side effects may include:

-mild depression or sadness, feeling anxious or irritable;
+mood changes, feeling anxious or irritable;

-nausea, vomiting, loss of appetite, weight loss;
+nausea, vomiting, loss of appetite;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.